RickWong/react-inline-css/README.md

 ## Usage

-Run `npm run watch` in your terminal and play with `examples.jsx` to get a feel of react-inline-css.
+Run `npm run watch` in your terminal and play with `example/` to get a feel of react-inline-css.

 ### SASS / LESS